lico-n/unneko/README.md

 ## Usage with windows GUI

-For those on Windows and unfamiliar with basic command line usage, you can download `unneko-win-x64.exe`.
+For those on Windows and unfamiliar with basic command line usage, you can download `unneko-win-x64.exe` on the release page https://github.com/lico-n/unneko/releases.
 Then simply drag and drop nekodata file or a directory containing nekodata files on the `unneko-win-x64.exe`, the extracted files will appear in `output` directory.